HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-The LDx and STx instructions uses a logical address and can access a quadrant defined by the upper two bits of the computed address offset to select among SR4..SR7.
+The LD and ST instructions uses a logical address and can access a quadrant defined by the upper two bits of the computed address offset to select among SR4..SR7.
 This is the most common usage of the load/store instruction and the implicit segment register selection allows for larger offset in the instruction.
 For accessing a data item anywhere in the virtual address range, the extended load and store instructions are available.

 <!--------------------------------------------------------------------------------------------------------->

 <div style="page-break-before: always;"></div>

-### STW, STH, STB
+### ST

 <hr>